OmerNeter/tweets_politics_project/README.md

 4. images - images produced during the project, not all images are included in the article.

 5. All data sources and their links are found in the file named "DataSources.xlsx" in column "J".
+   The data sets were first downloaded manually to a local machine, then processed by the ipython code give in each directory.